tl-its-umich-edu/placement-exams/README.md

 # placement-exams

-Designed to support University of Michigan placement exams administered through the Canvas LMS, the in-development placement-exams application will collect the students' scores from multiple exams and send them to M-Pathways so the registrar can grant course enrollment privileges.
-The UM API Directory will be used both to access the Canvas API and send scores to M-Pathways.
+Designed to support University of Michigan placement exams administered through the Canvas LMS, the placement-exams application collects students' scores for multiple exams and sends them to M-Pathways so the registrar can grant course enrollment privileges.
+The UM API Directory is used both to access the Canvas API and send scores to M-Pathways.

 ## Development

 ### Pre-requisities

-The sections below provide instructions for configuring, installing, using, and changing the application.
+The sections below provide instructions for configuring, installing, and using the application.
 Depending on the environment you plan to run the application in, you may also need to install some or all of the following:

 *   [Python 3.8](https://docs.python.org/3/)